caltechlibrary/foliage/dev/dev-docs/using-pyinstaller.md

 └── setup.py
 ```

 The procedure for using PyInstaller involves creating a configuration file (described below) and then running pyinstaller in the project directory.
 The configuration file references other files such as the source files in the application subdirectory.
-I write `Makefile` (for macOS) and `make.bat` (for Windows) rules to run `pyinstaller` with suitable arguments.
-The basic command line is (showing the case for Windows):
+I write `Makefile` (for macOS) and `make.bat` (for Windows) rules to run `pyinstaller` with suitable arguments to run PyInstaller with the appropriate configuration file (for macOS or Windows, depending).
+An example of the basic command line for is:

 ```sh
 pyinstaller --distpath dist/win --clean --noconfirm pyinstaller-win32.spec
 ```

 The `--distpath` argument tells PyInstaller to put the output in the subdirectory `dist/win`; the `--clean` argument tells PyInstaller to remove temporary build files from previous runs.

+## The two types of applications that can be built by PyInstaller

+PyInstaller can build applications in two "modes": a so-called "one-dir" mode and a "one-file" mode.
+Foliage uses one mode for macOS and the other for Windows.
+The reasons for this are as follows.

+In "one-file" mode, PyInstaller creates a compressed single-file archive of the application plus all the Python libraries and necessary system libraries (`.dll`'s on Windows) to create a self-contained, single-file application.
+This single-file app contains a bootloader program that is the thing actually executed when the user runs the app.
+This bootloader unpacks everything at run time into a temporary directory, and after that, starts the real Foliage application (all behind the scenes -- the user doesn't see any of this happening).
+However, this unpacking step takes time, during which nothing seems to be happening.
+Not only is this long startup time annoying for the user, but the lack of feedback can be very confusing ("did Foliage actually start? how long should I wait?").
+The one-file app is great for packaging and distribution (because the result looks like any other application), but not for the user experience.

+In "one-dir" mode, PyInstaller does not create a single-file archive; it leaves the files (the dependencies, dynamic libraries, data files, etc.) in a single folder, unpacked.
+Within this folder, there's a binary that is the program you actually run.
+The result is faster startup at run time because the unpacking step is unnecessary, _but_ the user has to know to find the right binary file inside that folder &ndash; a folder that contains dozens upon dozens of other files and folders.
+This is an even more confusing user experience.
+However, on macOS, unlike Windows, there's a feature we can use to advantage here.
+MacOS apps are _already_ folders: in the Finder, a program that looks like it's named `Foliage` is actually a folder named `Foliage.app`, and inside this folder are various files and subfolders.
+So it doesn't matter if we use PyInstaller's one-dir mode, because we can hide the results in the Foliage.app folder and the user doesn't need to know about these details.
+As a result, we take advantage of one-dir mode for its faster start times without compromising the user experience.

 ## The PyInstaller configuration file